SSaquif/docker-notes/part-2.md

 `TODO & Side Note:` App is provided in mosh's course, will update it to one of my own apps later

+> I will probably have to change the folder owners in the actual individual FE & BE dockerfile

 1. Frontend React
 2. Backend Node and Express
 3. With a Mongo Database